Nivrin/k8sIsFun-SimpleFront/README.md

     docker build -t front-app .
     ```

-## Configuration

-The application requires no additional configuration.

 ## Running the Application Locally

 To run the application locally, execute the following command: